liyicong763/dataset_ufo/code/README.md

-# dataset_ufo
+# dataset_ufo/code
-code to explain the different code files
+Web scraping code used to create the dataset.